swiftlang/swift-evolution/proposals/NNNN-discardableresult-task-initializers.md

 ## Summary of changes

 Previously, `@discardableResult` was applied universally to all Task initializers, making it too easy to accidentally miss that a thrown error was ignored.
-We propose to only apply discardable result treatment to non-throwing Task initializers.
+We propose to introduce a new warning that will be applied to throwing Task initializers, in order to help developers not "miss" handling errors thrown by tasks.

 ## Motivation